-This enchilada sauce recipe is tasty enough to use as a dip and so easy to make you’ll never use canned sauce again.
-Whip up a batch today.
+This red enchilada sauce is tasty enough to use as a dip and really quick and easy to make.
+Make a batch in minutes and never use canned sauce again.

 Sometimes called Salsa Roja, Mole Rojo, or simply Mexican red sauce, red enchilada sauce is a must-have staple in any well-stock pantry.

-This recipe is my down and dirty, quick version for a red enchilada sauce, but if you are looking for an authentic recipe, try my Authentic Red Enchilada Sauce!
+This recipe is my down and dirty, quick version of enchilada sauce, but if you are looking for an authentic Mexican version, try my authentic red enchilada sauce recipe!

 A combination of tomato paste, chicken broth, chili powders, and seasonings, this recipe comes together in just a few minutes and you’ll have a hard time resisting using it as a dip as you watch it thicken to perfection on the stovetop.